We aim to raise £25,000 for the Cystic Fibrosis Trust by 2025

 There is currently no cure for Cystic Fibrosis and here at The Wool Factory we want to help find one!

-Our target is to raise £25,000 for Cystic Fibrosis by the end of September 2017.
-To help us reach this target please donate by visiting our Virgin Money Giving page here: www.virginmoneygiving.com/team/thewoolfactory
+Our target is to raise £25,000 for Cystic Fibrosis by the 2025.
+To help us reach this target please donate by visiting our Just Giving page here: https://www.justgiving.com/fundraising/thewoolfactory

 100% of your money will go to the Cystic Fibrosis trust to invest in new treatments, research and hopefully one day a cure to beat Cystic Fibrosis for good.